Additional Payments Provide Big Mortgage Savings

-Paying consistent extra payments toward the principal balance can yield huge savings.
-People make this happen in several ways.
-Paying one extra full payment one time every year is likely the easiest to keep track of.
-If you can't pay an additional whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Finally, you can commit to paying half of your mortgage payment every other week.
-These options differ slightly in reducing the final payback amount and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower the total interest you will pay over the duration of the loan.
+Here's a simple trick to significantly reduce the length of your mortgage and save you thousands in interest: Make extra payments that apply toward your principal.
+People accomplish this goal in a few different ways.
+Paying 1 extra payment one time a year may be the simplest to arrange.
+If you can't afford to pay an extra whole payment in one month, you can divide that payment by 12 and write a check for that additional amount monthly.
+Another very popular option is to pay half of your payment every two weeks.
+The effect here is that you make one extra monthly payment every year.
+These options differ slightly in reducing the final payback amount and shortening payback length, but each will significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?